User Groups X

 Exposure set access rights

-- The Risk Modeler API enables client applications to grant or revoke group access to exposure sets using the Update exposure set operations.
+The Risk Data API enables client applications to grant or revoke group access to exposure sets using the Update exposure set operations.

 The Data Bridge API supports group-level access controls for managed server instances and hosted databases.